 Betfair User Guide

-You too could become one of these lucky in-play punters and for more information on how you can start betting online at Betfair today, then please visit our Betfair User Guide page.
+You too could become one of these lucky in-play punters by joining Betfair.
+For more information on the betting exchange please visit our Betfair User Guide.

-Betfair odds average around 20% better than the 3 Australian TABs, and if you continue to bet at your local tote then you are losing money on every bet, by accepting poor value.
+Betfair odds are much better on average than the 3 Australian TABs and if you continue to bet at your local tote then you are losing money on every bet by accepting poor value.